Frequently Asked Questions

-Access by authorized providers to past clinical information about patients will enable physicians and other clinicians to provide better care, reduce duplicative tests and improve patient safety, among other things.
-Ultimately, patients will receive higher quality care and have access to additional information so they can better manage their personal health.
+Access by authorized providers to past clinical information about patients will enable physicians and other clinicians to provide better care, reduce duplicate tests and improve patient safety, among other things.
+Ultimately, patients should receive higher quality care.

-Is etHIN an HIE? etHIN is a Regional Health Information Organization (RHIO), which is a health information organization that brings together healthcare stakeholders within a defined geographic area and governs health information exchange among them for the purpose of improving healthcare in that community.
+Is etHIN an HIE? etHIN is a Regional Health Information Organization (RHIO) that brings together healthcare stakeholders within a defined geographic area and governs health information exchange among them for the purpose of improving healthcare in that community.
 People sometimes refer to a RHIO as an HIE.

 What information is available through etHIN?
-Participating healthcare providers can view the following types of information on patients that they have a relationsip with:
+Participating healthcare providers can view the following types of information on patients that they have a relationship with:

 Radiology reports and images

 Hospital discharge summaries